mjg59/fcop/COC.md

 **Unofficial Resolution**.
 For minor offenses, and only in cases where they prefer doing so, we encourage _aggrieved_ members to speak to _accused_ members directly, using the language of non-violent communication (NVC).
 If you would like to do this with the help of an independent mediator, we will arrange for one.

 **Official Resolution**.
 If you want an official intervention, we will appoint an arbiter (consisting of one or more persons).
-The arbiter will speak individually to all parties, including witnesses, before deciding on a course of action, which will involve rejecting the reported violation, or accepting it and imposing a consequence on the _accused_ member.
+The arbiter will speak individually to all parties, including witnesses, before deciding on a course of action, which will involve rejecting the _incident_, or accepting it as a _violation_ and imposing a consequence on the _violator_.

-**Consequences**. _Violators_ may be asked to apologize or undergo training, counseling, or mediation as a condition of continued participation.
+**Consequences**. _Violators_ may be asked to apologize or to undergo training, counseling, or mediation as a condition of continued participation.
 They may also be ejected and banned from the _community_, at the sole discretion of the arbiter.
 In no case will the consequence for violating FCOP exceed banishment, unless the violation is also governed by separate contractual agreements or local laws.

 **Social Rehabilitation**.
-No one can be banished for life, only for a determined number of years, not to exceed 5 years.
+We will only banish individuals for a determined number of years, not to exceed 5 years.
 Formerly banned parties can be reintegrated into the _community_ through a rehabilitation process determined by us.

 **Confidentiality**.
-Reporting an incident is a confidential process.
-We will not publish information on any reported incident or the parties involved in the incident.
-Note that criminal offenses of any kind will not be kept confidential.
+For all _members_, we will keep reported _incidents_ and _violations_ confidential.
+Note that criminal offenses will not be kept confidential.

 ## Disputes

 In the event there is a dispute about the meaning of any term or clause in FCOP, we alone will clarify the intent.
+We pledge to be consistent in our interpretation of any ambiguity, rather than utilizing different interpretations in different circumstances.

 ## Glossary